antmicro/sv-bugpoint/README.md

 #### Usage

-Run `sv-bugpoint-verilator-gen --init`, and then run each command needed for bug reproduction with `sv-bugpoint-verilator-gen` prepended.
+Run `sv-bugpoint-verilator-gen --init`, and then run each command needed for bug reproduction, prepended with `sv-bugpoint-verilator-gen`.
 For example:
 ```sh
 sv-bugpoint-verilator-gen --init
 sv-bugpoint-verilator-gen verilator --cc -CFLAGS "-std=c++17" ...